 What is Easter Lamb and What Does it Represent?

 Easter is a Christian celebration of the death of resurrection of Jesus Christ.
 Like many religious traditions, they’re often celebrated with food and family, especially after Easter Sunday church.
 Christians believe Jesus is the Lamb of God, who died to save the world from our sins.
 Easter Lamb is often served for Easter Lunch.
-Lamb is also served at Jewish Passover.
+Lamb can also be served at Jewish Passover for some Jewish people.
+Other Jewish people don’t eat lamb out of respect.
 This could be your Passover Lamb recipe.
 If you are Catholic, traditionally lamb isn’t eaten on Good Friday.
 A lamb represents sacrifice, innocence and purity.
 These traditions and symbolisms continue through Easter today.

 Wait, Does this Mean this is an Easter Recipe?